eccenca/cmem-plugin-robotreason/README.md

 :warning: Existing files will be overwritten.

 ### Stop at inconsistencies
 Raise an error if inconsistencies are found.
 If enabled, the plugin does not output entities.

+### Validate OWL2 profiles

+Validate the input ontology against OWL profiles (DL, EL, QL, RL, and Full).
+The valid profiles are added to the output Markdown file and the ontology is annotated in the output graph.
+The plugin outputs the profiles using the path "profile".

 ### Maximum RAM Percentage